 - Bush the time fifth (escape wheel) pivot holes;

-- Bush the pallet pivot holes (this helps the clock run a lot better, as it reduces power-losing side-to-side motion of the pallet arbor.
+- Bush the pallet pivot holes (this makes the clock run much better, because it reduces power-losing side-to-side motion of the pallet arbor.

 I use KWM-sized “American System” bushings.
-These are small and blend in well.
+They are small and blend in well.

 - Center Wheel front pivot: #21 bushing, shorten in the lathe to be just slightly longer than the plate thickness, then insert and rivet flush with the front and back of the plate.